 I didn’t think butter could be improved upon, but by adding white miso and rice vinegar you get a very versatile, new condiment.
-Spread on toasted sourdough for lunch.
+Try it on toasted sourdough for lunch.
 (That beautiful slice above is Stella’s polenta loaf…available at Bozeman Farmer’s Markets in summer and direct from the baker in winter.)
-Stick radish halves to thin slices of rye or baguette—voilà!
-Appetizer!
-Spoon a tablespoon or two into a frying pan and sauté shrimp or melt into hot pasta – Dinner!
+Use it to stick radish halves to thin slices of rye or baguette—voilà!
+An appetizer!
+Miso butter can even make dinner—add a tablespoon or two to a frying pan and sauté shrimp or melt into hot pasta.
 (Another great idea from Andrea @ Dishing Up the Dirt.)

-- 1 bunch chives or scallions, finely chopped
+- 1 bunch chives or scallions (whites and tender greens only)

 - 1 tbsp olive oil or avocado oil